 A periodic inventory system is a form of inventory valuation where you don’t have to keep a record for every sale and purchase but rather only for the specific accounting period.

 This inventory system updates the ending inventory when the physical count of inventory is done, keeping track of the beginning and ending inventory.

 Businesses that don’t have many frequent sales or purchases can also adopt periodic inventory management.

-And, for companies that are willing to adopt the periodic inventory method, many periodic inventory management software helps you track your inventory.
+And, for companies that are willing to adopt the periodic inventory method, much periodic inventory management software helps you track your inventory.

 What this article covers:

 - How does a periodic inventory system work?

 - How Do You Calculate Cost of Goods Sold Using the Periodic Inventory System?

 - What are the drawbacks of using a periodic inventory system?

 How does a periodic inventory system work?